 - Private pensions.
-You may have also contributed to a private pension, either through your job by funnelling your personal savings into a private RRSP.
+You may have also contributed to a private pension, either through your job by funneling your personal savings into a private RRSP.
 You’ll still receive both CPP and OAS in addition to being able to withdraw from your private pension.

-Types of personal loans that accept pension
+Types of personal pension loans in Canada

 ⚠️ Warning: Be cautious with payday loansPayday loans are expensive.
 If you're experiencing financial hardship call Credit Counselling Canada for free financial counselling (Monday-Friday 8:00am-5:00pm at +1 866-398-5999).
-Consider alternatives instead of a payday loan:
+Consider payday loan alternatives:

-- Debt relief companies.
+- Debt relief providers.
 There are services to help you reduce your debt payments.

 - Payment extensions.
 Talk with bill providers about longer payment plans or due-date extensions.

-Maximum borrowing costs per provinceAlways refer to your contract for exact repayment amounts and costs as they may vary from our results.
+Maximum borrowing costs of payday loans per provinceAlways refer to your contract for exact repayment amounts and costs as they may vary from our results.